Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Here, you can find out how to clear protection history using the File Explorer and Event Viewer.

 When your PC is running low on storage, there are a lot of folders you immediately look into to free up space.
-One of these that consumes a large portion is the Windows Defender protection history, but can you clear it in Windows 11?
+One of these that consumes a large portion is the Windows Defender protection history.

-So, let’s find out what is protection history, all the ways you clear it in Windows 11, and how to configure it to clear automatically after a set period of time.
+So, let’s find out what is protection history, all the ways you can clear Protection History in Windows 11, and how to configure it to clear automatically after a set period of time.

 What is Protection History?